 With the increasing importance of social media in RM, it’s key to know how engaged your target audience actually is with your presence on each platform so you know where to focus your energy.
 If one channel turns out to be underperforming, as Snapchat was above, you can use your metrics to back up the decision to shut down that channel for that campaign and refocus the resources elsewhere.

 That said, this is one of those nebulous metrics, what exactly is “engagement” anyway?
 Start by using measurements that are readily available like follower count, clicks, and shares.
-Then put together a campaign specific set of metrics based on those items to give you a sense of how engaged your target candidates are with your presence on each channel.
+Then put together a campaign-specific set of metrics based on those items to give you a sense of how engaged your target candidates are with your presence on each channel.
 This combination will give you a pretty clear idea of how impactful your presence is, especially when you combine these with your source-of-hire numbers from above.

-Time-to-acceptance is a new take on time-to-fill and is a bit more appropriate given today’s candidate’s market.
+Time-to-acceptance is a new take on time-to-fill and is a bit more appropriate given today’s candidate market.
 Instead of counting the time from application all the way to the first day on the job, this measures only until an offer is accepted.
 The relevance of this difference is that a lot more can happen in this time span than in the gap between acceptance and first day.
 By looking only at the time a candidate spends in the funnel, the picture is a lot sharper.

 The reason for this is simple, there is so much competition for top-quality candidates that the risk of losing a candidate during this time is much higher.

 Competing offers can come in at any time, and people are often entertaining multiple offers at once.
 If it takes too long for an offer to be made, candidates can easily be lost.
-Frankly, given the importance of this, the relevance of what happens between acceptance and first day pales in comparison.
+Frankly, given the importance of this, the relevance of what happens between acceptance and the first day pales in comparison.

 A truly well-rounded recruitment marketing strategy has to take into account the impact of a company’s #1 asset—existing employees.
 Looking at this metric will help you see the specific impact on incoming applications. report points out that only 7% of candidates are employee referred, but 40% of hires are employee referred.
 This can be wildly helpful for our last metric, but we’re getting ahead of ourselves.

 You can make this one easier by offering a side-track application process for these referrals.
 By moving these applications along in their own process, you’re ensuring that the candidate knows their value and will keep these applications from potentially being lost in the proverbial shuffle (or the ATS black hole for that matter).
-Measuring is made easier if you can put that side-track in place, but even if not, all that’s needed is a quick questionnaire for new hires that asks straight up if they were referred by an existing employee and if so, who.
+Measuring is made easier if you can put that side-track in place, but even if not, all that’s needed is a quick questionnaire for new hires that ask straight up if they were referred by an existing employee and if so, who.

 An oldie but a goodie.
-This metric continues to be one of the most talked about and widely accepted metrics in the HR world.
-And with good reason, when it comes to gauging the success of any type of recruitment effort, how much it’s costing is probably the first thing the higher ups are going to ask about.
+This metric continues to be one of the most talked-about and widely accepted metrics in the HR world.
+And with good reason, when it comes to gauging the success of any type of recruitment effort, how much it’s costing is probably the first thing the higher-ups are going to ask about.
 The more bang for your buck, the better, right?
 This is where that comment about employee referrals applies, after all, it’s a heck of a lot cheaper to fund an employee referral program with spa days or sports tickets than it is to launch an entirely new campaign from scratch.